Blueprint Travelers - Travel Site

 Îlet la Mère

-Off the coast of Cayenne is Ilet la Mere, a tropical island with many monkeys in a half day tour.
+Off the coast of Cayenne is Ilet la Mere, a tropical island with many monkeys that can be visited in a half day tour.
 You can message Tropic Alizes to find out the availability of the tour.
 They do not operate daily.
 This tour is not necessary to go on, especially if you are looking to go into the interior of the territory or visit the Iles du Salut because you will have the opportunity to see many monkeys there.

 Plage de Montjoly and Plage de Montabo